Developer Guide

 - Cons: Takes more time to implement as it needs to be added to Model, Storage, and

-needs to be modified.
+NoteCommandneeds to be modified.

 [Developed] Import feature

-command allows users to import the applicants’ contacts easily.
+The import command allows users to import the applicants’ contacts easily.
 The command opens an import window with file selector feature to have the user select a file.

-Once a file is selected and user clicks on import, an import_file
+Once a file is selected and user clicks on import, an import_file command is sent along with the filepath.

-This enables users that are less tech-savvy to use the GUI to select the file while users confident with directly typing out the filepath to use the import_file
+This enables users that are less tech-savvy to use the GUI to select the file while users confident with directly typing out the filepath to use the import_file command directly.

 Only json file exported from HRConnect will be recognised.